 Large percentages of COR trainees with matched data already intended to carry naloxone on their person before attending the training.
-Because of that high baseline intention, statistical comparison may have been affected by a 'ceiling effect' reducing the apparent effect of the training, though the difference was still significant (Z=-2.615, p=.009).
-95% of participants reported a 5 or greater intention (where 7 is extremely likely) to carry naloxone after the COR training (see Figure 9).
+Because of that high baseline intention, statistical comparison may have been affected by a 'ceiling effect' reducing the apparent effect of the training (Z=-1.956, p=.050).
+Three quarters of participants indicated that they were "extremely likely" to carry naloxone after the COR training (see Figure 9).

 Intent to respond to a nearby overdose if notified was also fairly high before the COR training.
-However, this statistic did not significantly differ between pre- and post-test (Z=-1.498, p=.134) (see Figure 10).
+However, this statistic did not significantly differ between pre- and post-test (Z=-0.749, p=.454) (see Figure 10).